LeetABit/Build/docs/SECURITY.md

 ## Reporting a Vulnerability

-Do not create a GitHub issue if the problem is a security vulnerability in Leet.Build.
+Do not create a GitHub issue if the problem is a security vulnerability in LeetABit.Build.
-Any security vulnerabilities shall be reported via email to leet.github@gmail.com.
+Any security vulnerabilities shall be reported via email to github@leetabit.dev.